-- 7.93.
+- DSLs and leaders need to refer to and understand the DfE "Prevent duty: safeguarding learners vulnerable to radicalisation" GOV.UK (www.gov.uk) advice and utilise it to tailor this section to suit the individual circumstances of the school/college. - 8.101.
 The Counter Terrorism and Security Act 2015 placed a duty on specified authorities, which includes schools, to have due regard to the need to prevent people from being drawn into terrorism (the PREVENT duty).
-The school's work in promoting life in modern Britain and promoting Fundamental British Values (democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith) through the curriculum and pastoral programs underpins this strategy. - 7.94.
-Staff should be aware that there is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
+The school's work in promoting life in modern Britain and promoting Fundamental British Values (democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith) through the curriculum and pastoral programs underpins this strategy. - Staff should be aware that there is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media) and settings (such as the internet). - 7.95.
-The department has published advice for schools on the Prevent duty.
-The advice is intended to complement the Prevent guidance and signposts other sources of advice and support. - 7.96.
-Every member of staff at The Howard Academy Trust recognises that children exposed to radicalisation and extremism is no different to safeguarding against any other vulnerability and should be approached in the same way as protecting children from other risks. - 7.97.
-Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
-If there is an immediate threat, the police will be contacted via 999. - 7.98.
-All staff and governors should complete the Prevent online Awareness training package developed by the Home Office which includes guidance on how to identify people who may be susceptible to being drawn into terrorism, and how to refer them into the Channel process.
+Similarly, radicalisation can occur through many different methods (such as social media) and settings (such as the internet). - The department has published advice for schools on the Prevent duty.
+The advice is intended to complement the Prevent guidance and signposts other sources of advice and support. - Every member of staff at Waterfront UTC recognises that children exposed to radicalisation and extremism is no different to safeguarding against any other vulnerability and should be approached in the same way as protecting children from other risks. - Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
+If there is an immediate threat, the police will be contacted via 999. - All staff and governors should complete the Prevent online Awareness training package developed by the Home Office which includes guidance on how to identify people who may be susceptible to being drawn into terrorism, and how to refer them into the Channel process.